Tizzz-555/100-days-of-code/log.md

 ### Day 22: November 25, Saturday

-**Today's Progress**: Wrote a lot more CSS, this thing is slowly starting to look nice!
+🔸 Wrote a lot more CSS, this thing is slowly starting to look nice!

-**Thoughts**: CSS can be funnier than I often thought, it's something I never really dug into that much, but this "cloning" thing is pretty cool
+🔸 CSS can be funnier than I often thought, it's something I never really dug into that much, but this "cloning" thing is pretty cool

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/0236daaaa593fb3b4784421f0ee5da03a3203594)